rvpanoz/soundload/README.md

 # Soundload (WIP)
+work in progress

 Cross platform desktop app.
 Using electron and React for UI.
-It's a simple Soundcloud client for searching, downloading tracks and finding related items. via Soundcloud API.
+It's a simple Soundcloud client for searching, downloading tracks and finding related items.The application uses Soundcloud API.

-work in progress..

 ![Soundload](http://104.236.58.95/media/soundload-v2.png)